jeffgabriiel/jeffgabriiel/README.md

 ### About Me!
 #####
-👋 I have a bachelor's degree in computer science and a 24-year-old full-stack developer passionate about my profession.
+👋 I have a bachelor's degree in computer science from the State University of Paraíba, I attended a fulstack development training bootcamp through Alura in partnership with the oBoticario group and I am a full stack developer passionate about my profession.

 🚀 I have been working with Laravel and Vue.Js for five years using other tools such as PHP, NodeJs, JavaScript, TypeScript, PHPspreadsheet, MySql, NoSql, Docker, WSL, AWS, among others.